Yamaha TX81Z

-The Yamaha TX81Z is a rack version of Yamaha DX11 and rack-mounted (keyboard-less) frequency modulation music synthesizer, which was released in 1987.
+The Yamaha TX81Z is a rack-mounted (keyboard-less) frequency modulation (FM) music synthesizer, released in 1987.
+It is also known as a keyboard-less Yamaha DX11 (and the subsequent Yamaha V50 (music workstation)).
 Unlike previous FM synthesizers of the era, the TX81Z was the first to offer a range of oscillator waveforms other than just sine waves, conferring the new timbres of some of its patches when compared to older, sine-only FM synths.
 The TX81Z has developed a famous reputation, largely based on some of its preset bass sounds.
-A keyboard version with more onboard editing abilities was released the following year as the Yamaha DX11.
+The Yamaha DX11 keyboard synth was released the following year, offering improved editing abilities.

 Features

 The unit is multitimbral, and has 128 ROM voices, 32 editable voice slots, and 24 editable Performance memories.

 The RAM slots were rarely utilized due to the perceived high quality and usability of the original patches and the difficulty of programming new sounds with the limited front-panel interface.
 Among the presets is the famous LatelyBass, one of the most popular presets in synthesizer history.

 The TX81Z is backwards-compatible with sound patches developed for Yamaha's DX21, DX27, and DX100 synthesizers.
-It is also very similar, and almost completely patch-compatible, to the DX11 synthesizer, which is essentially a TX81Z with a velocity and pressure-sensing keyboard, and a pitch envelope.
+It is also very similar, and almost completely patch-compatible, to the DX11 synthesizer, which is essentially a TX81Z with a velocity and pressure-sensing keyboard and a pitch envelope.